The Kitchen Toto

 The Kitchen Toto is a 1988 British drama film written and directed by Harry Hook and starring Edwin Mahinda, Bob Peck and Phyllis Logan.

 Plot

 In Kenya in 1950, a British policeman takes a murdered black priest's son to live with him at his home as a houseboy.
+As war breaks out, loyalties are tested and the young boy is fodder for opposing sides.
+Although grateful to be able to work, he longs for community.